-You have so many things to think about when moving – your moving date, hiring movers, turning off and setting up utilities, new school district – the list goes on and on.
+You have so many issues to think about when moving – your moving date, hiring movers, turning off and setting up utilities, new school district – the list goes on and on.

-Learning how to send your mail when you move is obviously a critical step.
-There are multiple ways to accomplish this task, but it can still be a little tedious to figure it all out and get it done.
+Learning how to change your address with the post office when you move is obviously a critical step.
+There are multiple ways to accomplish this task, but it can still be tedious to figure it out and get it done.

 In the past, I have written on who to notify your address has changed.
-After buying or selling a home, it is one of the most essential things you can do to ensure you get your mail in a timely fashion.
+After buying or selling a home, you can do essential things to ensure you get your mail in a timely fashion.

-Here is the low down on how you can get your mail forwarded by the USPS and what you should expect as you go through the process.
+Keep reading for the low down on how you can get your mail forwarded by the USPS and what you should expect as you go through the process.

 - Family.
-Filling out an individual form for each member of your family would be tedious – and it turns out also unnecessary since you can just fill out the Family Change of Address form to take care of the forwarding for all of your family’s mail.
+Filling out an individual form for each member of your family would be tedious – and it turns out also unnecessary since you can fill out the Family Change of Address form to take care of the forwarding for all of your family’s mail.
 Keep in mind that you all need to share the same last name, and you all need to be moving to the same location for this form to work for you.